Cybersecurity and High-Performance Computing Environments

 In this fast-paced global economy, academia and industry must innovate to evolve and succeed.
-Today's researchers and industry experts are seeking transformative technologies to meet the challenges of tomorrow.
-The cutting-edge technological advances in cybersecurity solutions aids in enabling the security of complex heterogeneous high-performance computing environments.
-On the other hand, high-performance computing power facilitates powerful and intelligent innovative models for reducing time to response to identify and resolve a multitude of potential new emerging cyber-attacks.
+Today’s researchers and industry experts are seeking transformative technologies to meet the challenges of tomorrow.
+Cutting-edge technological advances in cybersecurity solutions aid in enabling the security of complex heterogeneous high-performance computing (HPC) environments.
+On the other hand, HPC facilitates powerful and intelligent innovative models for reducing time to response to identify and resolve a multitude of potential, newly emerging cyberattacks.

-Cybersecurity and High-Performance Computing Environments provides a collection of the current and emergent research innovations, practices, and applications focusing on the interdependence of cybersecurity and high-performance computing domains for discovering and resolving new emerging cyber-threats.
+Cybersecurity and High-Performance Computing Environments provides a collection of the current and emergent research innovations, practices, and applications focusing on the interdependence of cybersecurity and HPC domains for discovering and resolving new emerging cyber-threats.

-The content will help university students, researchers, and professionals understand how high-performance computing research fits broader cybersecurity objectives and vice versa.
+The content will help university students, researchers, and professionals understand how HPC research fits broader cybersecurity objectives and vice versa.

 Table of Contents

-Cybersecurity and High Performance Computing Ecosystems: Opportinities and Challenges
+Chapter 1 Cybersecurity and High-Performance Computing Ecosystems: Opportunities and Challenges

-Approaches for Working with Large-Scale Graphs for Cyber-Security Applications
+Chapter 2 Approaches to Working with Large-Scale Graphs for Cybersecurity Applications